adrisanchu/save-the-date/README.md

 This project was created with Sveltekit and Skeleton UI.

+## Stack

+- The frontend is deployed on `GitHub Pages` as a static site, using the `node adapter-static`.
+- The backend uses `Firebase`.
+The config keys can be found [here](https://console.firebase.google.com/project/save-the-date-071224/overview).

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).